rootCircle/docFiller/README.md

 2. Webpack is configured for the project
 3. Do not edit the manifest.json, webpack.config.js files
 4. Clone the repo
-5. Run `yarn install` in the terminal to install the required dependencies
+5. Run `yarn` in the terminal to install the required dependencies
 6. Run `yarn dev` to test the extension.
 A new firefox window will open with the extension loaded.

 ## License: